 Generally speaking, parents in California who have permanent sole physical custody over their children have the "presumptive right" to move away with their children without the other parent's consent unless the other parent is able to demonstrate that the move would be harmful to the children.
 This can be difficult.
 While the move's harmful impact on the child's relationship with the non-moving parent is indeed a factor, it if often not enough of a reason to warrant a reconsideration of the existing custody order.

 Move away cases can be incredibly complex ordeals, requiring the trained eye of a knowledgeable and experienced family law attorney in order to maximize one's chances of securing a favorable outcome.
-If you are looking to move away with your children or are fearful that the other parent will move away with your child, the Sherman Oaks family lawyers at Taub & Taub, P.C. can provide the strong legal guidance you need to ensure your rights as a parent are protected.
+If you are looking to move away with your children or are fearful that the other parent will move away with your child, the Woodland Hills family lawyers at Taub & Taub, P.C. can provide the strong legal guidance you need to ensure your rights as a parent are protected.

 Call (818) 839-2415 today to evaluate your legal options in detail.